jacobdotcosta/kcp/README.md

 kind create cluster
 ./kcp.sh install -v 0.8.0
 ./kcp.sh start
-./kcp.sh syncer -w my-org
 ```

-Next, in a second terminal, you can run the `./demo.sh` script.
+Next, in a second terminal, you will deploy a kcp syncer `./kcp.sh syncer -w my-org` and next run the `./demo.sh` script.

 During the execution of the script, the following steps will take place: